bpblakely/Python-Pupil-Tracking/README.md

 **Features List / To Do**

 - [x] Track the pupil quickly and accurately in live video
-- [ ] Map the relative location of your pupil to where you are looking on screen
+- [ ] Map the relative location of your pupil to where you are looking on screen (half-way there)
 - [ ] Implement a GUI to show the output and adjust parameters

 **Dependencies**